felipesere/mastery/README.md

 `npm run watch` to continously watch the JS files for changes and reload.

-`npm run server` to run the necessary data server.
+`npm run dataserver` to run the necessary data server.